|Elliott Sound Products||Equalisers|

 Parametric Equalisers come in multiple types, and usually include variable frequency bass and treble controls, along with one, two or sometimes three bands of true parametric.
 Frequency ranges usually overlap, and care is needed to ensure that boost isn't used with two sections tuned to the same frequency.
 There is always a chance that the equaliser will clip, or the output at one frequency will be so high as to place horn compression drivers (in particular) at risk of damage.

 When very high Q is used, it's generally only needed to cut a troublesome frequency.
 High Q boost is rarely needed other than for a special effect.
 Because the parametric EQ is so flexible, it takes some time to get used to using it properly.
 Most DAW (digital audio workstation) software includes digital parametric EQ, and there are some on-line tutorials [ 7 ] that explain how the EQ should be used.
 One of the general tenets of parametric EQ is to "cut narrow, boost wide", referring to the Q or bandwidth of the filter(s).
 A high Q notch can be very useful, but boost should normally be low Q and kept to the minimum whenever possible.
+A high-Q boost will almost certainly cause feedback in a live sound system, and can easily damage high frequency drivers.

 Since electric guitars in particular usually have a quite prominent midrange with little bass or extended treble, the midrange scoop makes up for that by boosting the bass and treble and suppressing the midrange.
 Varying the bass and treble controls shifts the notch or 'scoop' centre frequency and its depth.
 Where a 'midrange' control is included, the closest to flat response is obtained with bass and treble at zero, and midrange at maximum.
 A true flat response is usually impossible though.
 The controls are used to get a guitar sound that suits the player, and the tone controls (as well as the speaker, cabinet and power amp) are used to create sound.
 The amp has to be considered as part of the instrument, as most guitarists will choose an amp based on the overall sound they can get from the pairing of guitar and amplifier, and linked to their playing style.

 There are very wide differences between tone stacks, not only between different manufacturers but even between different models from the same maker.
 Most are high impedance and are designed for use with valve stages.
 For best performance they should be driven from a cathode follower, but in some cases even that is abandoned.
 While guitarists will think that the tone stack in their favourite amp is a work of art, they are really very basic and usually don't work well with sources other than guitar.
 From a manufacturing perspective, these are the cheapest possible options for tone control, but it just so happens that the characteristics are pretty close to ideal for the purpose.
 Only a few designers have strayed, and those who were silly enough to try using Baxandall (active) tone controls have never been well received.
-An Australian magazine once published a guitar amp using an active tone control, and it didn't go down well with most experienced guitar players.
+An Australian magazine once published a guitar amp using an active tone control, and it didn't go down at all well with most experienced guitar players.

 The two tone stacks shown above are typical only.
 There are many variations between different models, but all have fairly similar overall characteristics.
 There is no true flat setting, and the midrange control only reduces the depth of the notch, the frequency of which varies with control settings.
 The controls are interactive, so changing the treble will change the notch frequency and affects the bass to some degree.
 The bass control has less interaction with treble and mid, and the mid control is fairly subtle.